hryungk/Nonogram/README.md

 Nonogram is a Japanese crossword puzzle.
 For more information, go to https://www.nonograms.org

-Latest version: v2.0 (verified to solve 10x10 problems)
+Latest version: v2.01 (verified to solve 15x15 problems uploaded in the Problem folder)